cloudwalk/op-stack-devnet/run-EIP-4844-blobs.md

 452312848583266388373324160190187140051835877600158453279131187578155302913
 ```

-2. Generate payload for setting `BaseFeeScalar` and `BlobBaseFeeScalar`, using `v1 hex encoding` value from previous step:
+2. Generate payload for setting `BaseFeeScalar` and `BlobBaseFeeScalar`, using `v1 hex encoding` value from the previous step:

 ```bash
     cast calldata 'setGasConfig(uint256,uint256)' 0 0x0100000000000000000000000000000000000000000000000000000b00000001